What to expect at Trump’s surrender in Georgia

 Here’s what to expect at Trump’s surrender.

-David Shafer, the former chair of the Georgia Republican Party, made his mugshot his profile photo on X, the platform formerly known as Twitter, prior to the photo’s public release.
+David Shafer, the former chairman of the Georgia Republican Party, made his mug shot his profile photo on X, the platform formerly known as Twitter, prior to the photo’s public release.

 What else will happen?

-Beyond the mugshot, the Fulton County jail indicates the booking process normally includes a medical screening and fingerprinting.
+Beyond the mug shot, the Fulton County jail indicates that the booking process normally includes a medical screening and fingerprinting.

 The wait can sometimes be lengthy, depending on the volume of arrestees being processed.